Board of Directors

 BBA, MA Planning, ICD.D

-Karen Miner is an expert in values-based business, with an emphasis on co-operatives, credit unions, and social enterprises.
+Karen is an expert in values-based business, with an emphasis on co-operatives, credit unions, and social enterprises.
 For much of Karen’s career, she worked coast to coast across North America as a management consultant with large consulting organizations through to small boutique firms, always with a focus on business and sustainability.
 During this time, she developed a deep understanding of the complex and evolving nature of environmental, social, and economic systems.
-Currently, Karen is the Managing Director of the International Centre for Co-operative Management in the Sobey’s School of Business at Saint Mary’s University.
+Currently, Karen is the Managing Director of the International Centre for Co-operative Management at Saint Mary’s University.
 She works locally to globally developing relationships and networks, combined with sharing and exchanging knowledge on how to build people-centred economies and societies.
 Since the early 2000s, Karen has served on business, non-profit, and charity Boards in organizations as varied as outdoor retail, financial services, environmental advocacy, and fair-trade certification.

 Sean O'Connor

-Sean O’Connor is a businessman with interests in several small and medium-sized businesses in Atlantic Canada.
+Sean is a businessman with interests in several small and medium-sized businesses in Atlantic Canada.
 An accountant by training, he has held senior positions in both the private and public sectors.
 Sean sits on the Boards of several private and non-profit organizations and is currently the Chair of the Atlantic Lottery Corporation.
 Sean also serves as the Chair of the Board of Directors for EfficiencyOne Services.

 Cathie O'Toole